A Day in the Life of a Year 5 and 6

 9:05 - 10:30 - English - Reading and Writing

 10:30 - 10:45 - Break Time

-13:20 - 15:00 - A combination of foundation subjects.
-Each week there will also be one afternoon of PE, one afternoon of Science and one hour of Computing.
-Throughout the term there will also be a mixture of PSHE, Music, Art, History, Geography, French, DT and RE.
+13:10 - 15:00 - A combination of foundation subjects.
+Each week there will also be one afternoon of PE, one afternoon of Science and one hour of RE, Music and Computing.
+Throughout the term there will also be a mixture of PSHE, Art, History, Geography, French and DT.